SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of New Oriental Education & Technology Group Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 5, 2022 - (NYSE: EDU)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of New Oriental Education & Technology Group Inc..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of New Oriental Education & Technology Group Inc..

 Shareholders who purchased shares of EDU during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.